halfmarble/hm-panelizer/README.md

 - www.useiconic.com/open

-We are releasing it under MIT license, Copyright 2021,2022 HalfMarble LLC (www.halfmarble.com)
+hm-panelizer is released under MIT license, Copyright 2021,2022 HalfMarble LLC (www.halfmarble.com)

-Please note that we forked **_pcb-tools_** and **_pcb-tools-extension_**, made significant modifications, and included both of these projects as part of our tool.
-We tried at first to keep minimal changes to those projects, so that we could contribute back, but we eventually ended up needing to make many changes, some of them incompatible or unwanted (for example changing names of APIs to make it easier for us to follow the code) with those projects, and contributing back would add significant amount of development time.
-We feel unhappy that we were unable to find an easy way to contribute back to those projects, and hope that someone can reconcile our contributions back to these projects one day.
+Please note that I forked **_pcb-tools_** and **_pcb-tools-extension_**, made significant modifications, and included them as part of this tool.

-## Why did we create hm-panelizer?
+## Why did I create hm-panelizer?

-There are a couple of open source tools out there that will help you panelize your Pcb, for example http://blog.thisisnotrocketscience.nl/projects/pcb-panelizer/ and www.github.com/yaqwsx/KiKit, however, we wanted a GUI based app, which we could run on a macOS based machine.
-We could not find one, so we wrote one.
+There are a couple of open source tools out there that will help you panelize your Pcb, for example http://blog.thisisnotrocketscience.nl/projects/pcb-panelizer/ and www.github.com/yaqwsx/KiKit, however, I wanted a GUI based app, which I could run (_easily_) on a macOS based machine, so here we are.

-We also took this challenge on as an opportunity to learn the _**python**_ language and get an insight into the mysteries of **_gerber_** files format.
+It also gave me an opportunity to learn python (_it is my first python app, so it is most certainly not optimally implemented_) and gain some insight into the mysterious world of gerber files.

 ## _!
 WARNING !_

-_We hope that you will find hm-panelizer useful, however, we offer no guarantee that it will work in your case - always verify with other tools, before you order your Pcb panels!_
+_I hope that you will find hm-panelizer useful, however, I offer no guarantee that it will work in your case - always verify with other tools, before you order your Pcb panels!_

 ## How to run

-hm-panelizer is a **_python app_**, so you will need **_python_** version `3.6.x` or higher (we use `3.9.7`) Once you have it installed on your system, you will need the following python packages (optional - use **_pip3_** to help you manage python packages):
+hm-panelizer is a **_python app_**, so you will need **_python_** version `3.6.x` or higher (we use `3.9.12`) and install `pygame` and `pycairo` python packages.
+Here is an example of steps I had to perform on my own macOS machine:

-- `kivy`
+- Install home-brew:

+      /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+- Add "/opt/homebrew/bin" to your PATH in ZSH configuration file:

+      open -e ~/.zshrc

+      export PATH=/opt/homebrew/bin:$PATH

+- Install "pkg-config" and "cairo":

+      /opt/homebrew/bin/brew install pkg-config

+      /opt/homebrew/bin/brew install cairo

-- `cairocffi`
+- Upgrade pip:

+      python3 -m pip install --upgrade pip

+- Install "pycairo" and "pygame" python packages:

+      pip3 install pygame

+      pip3 install pycairo

-Once you have `python 3.6.x` and the required python packages installed, you can run hm-panelizer via command line (i.e. terminal) by `cd`'ing into the hm-panelizer folder, then issuing `python3 main.py` command.
+Once you have `python` and the required python packages installed, you can run `hm-panelizer` via command line (i.e. terminal) by `cd`'ing into the **hm-panelizer** folder, then issuing `python3 main.py` command.

 ## Screenshots: